Scifabric/docs.pybossa.com/docs/api/project/project.md

-The project and owner fields will have more information if the owner of the project does the request, providing its private information like api\_key, password keys, etc. Otherwise it will be removed and only show public info.
+The project and owner fields will have more information if the owner of the project does the request, providing its private information like api\_key, password keys, etc. Otherwise, it will be removed and only show public info.

 **Example public output**